 The College requires that all tuition and fees be paid in full, or a satisfactory payment plan must be made prior to the beginning of any semester, at registration for students who register after the start of the semester, or prior to the residence hall move-in date.

 Commuter students that have a balance owed to the College that is not covered by financial aid is due in full or satisfactory payment arrangements must be made prior to receiving their parking pass.

-The College requires that all tuition and fees be paid in full, or a satisfactory payment arrangement should be made prior to the beginning of any semester, at registration for students who register after the start of the semester, or prior to the residence hall movein date.
+The College requires that all tuition and fees be paid in full, or a satisfactory payment arrangement should be made prior to the beginning of any semester, at registration for students who register after the start of the semester, or prior to the residence hall move- in date.
 Commuter students that have a balance owed to the College that is not covered by financial aid is due in full or a satisfactory payment arrangement must be made prior to receiving their parking pass.

-The College offers an interest-free monthly payment arrangement for the fall and spring semesters.
-Payments start approximately two (2) months prior to the start of the semester and are five (5) monthly installments of any balance due after the total approved financial aid awarded/credited to the student account is deducted from the total charges for tuition, fees, and room and food for each semester.
-Resident students must pay the equivalent of two monthly installments before the start of the semester, regardless of their enrollment date.
+The College offers interest-free monthly, bi-weekly, and weekly payment arrangements for the fall and spring semesters.
+Payments start approximately two (2) months prior to the start of the semester and are five (5) monthly installments, twelve (12) bi-weekly payments, or twelve (12) weekly payments of any balance due after the total approved financial aid awarded/credited to the student account is deducted from the total charges for tuition, fees, and, if applicable, room and meals for each semester.
+Resident students must pay the equivalent of two monthly installments before the start of the semester if they become enrolled after the due date of the first month of the monthly payment plan arrangement.